 Ken delivered on his pledge to have the Department of Housing and Community Development find families more permanent housing in or near their home communities.
 This reduced the number of homeless families temporarily housed in Bedford from 88 to 24, putting it in the middle of the range of municipalities in Massachusetts.
 The facility is no longer part of the program that provides transitional housing.

-Ken hosted listened to our seniors and responded.
-He hosted a forum in Burlington in May of this year that included Undersecretary for Housing and Community Development, Chrystal Kornugay and the House Chairman of the Joint Committee on Housing, Kevin Honan, to talk about housing options for our seniors.
+Ken listens to our seniors and responds.
+He hosted a forum in Burlington in May of this year that included Undersecretary for Housing and Community Development, Chrystal Kornugay and then-House Chairman of the Joint Committee on Housing, Kevin Honan, to talk about housing options for our seniors.
+He hosted a second forum with then-House Chair of the Joint Committee on Elder Affairs, Denise Garlick.
 His first address to the legislature was on the topic of the Enhanced Community Options Program (ECOP), a program that provides services to seniors so they can stay in their homes longer, rather than facing nursing home placement.
-When Burlington’s senior appeared to have lost their weekly Bingo gathering, Ken stepped up and formed a group to replace the aging Bingo equipment, serve as Bingo callers, and allow the seniors to continue to have their weekly entertainment.
+When Burlington’s seniors appeared to have lost their weekly Bingo gathering, Ken stepped up and formed a group to replace the aging Bingo equipment, serve as Bingo callers, and allow the seniors to continue to have their weekly entertainment.

 Ken led as the primary sponsor of a new law that will bring transparency to the way mental health coverage is administered, reducing tax burdens for all of us.